-- · AMD platform
+- AMD platform

 - · At least 64 MB of system memory

 - · VESA compatible graphics card

-- · Windows® XP with SP1 or later
+- Windows® 2000 with SP3 or later; Windows® XP with SP1 or later

 - Xpress Recovery and Xpress Recovery2 are different utilities.
-For example, a backup file created with Xpress Recovery cannot be restored using Xpress Recovery2. - · USB hard drives are not supported. - Hard drives in RAID/AHCI mode are not supported.
+For example, a backup file created with Xpress Recovery cannot be restored using Xpress Recovery2. - USB hard drives are not supported. - · Hard drives in RAID/AHCI mode are not supported.